 Lake Lila is located in the William C. Whitney Wilderness Area in Hamilton County.
 It is a remote, motor-less lake with 24 first-come, first-served camping sites along its shores.
 It remains a popular wilderness destination for paddlers, campers, and birders and was formerly the site of an expansive Adirondack Great Camp.

 From the intersection of Routes 30 and 28 in Long Lake, proceed 7.1 miles northwest on Route 30 to a left turn onto Sabattis Road (CR 10).
 (This is a half-circle road, with two access points on Route 30.)
 Travel 2.9 miles to a left turn.
 There are a number of signs at this intersection, including a sign for Lake Lila and Little Tupper Lake Headquarters.
-The sign directs you to the Lake Lila Road (reached in 4.5 miles).
+The sign directs you to the Lake Lila Road.
 After driving 4.5 miles, take a left onto the Lake Lila access road.
 Travel for 5.6 miles to reach the Lake Lila parking area.
 The speed limit is 15 mph.

 A high clearance vehicle is helpful on this rough dirt road, but a low clearance vehicle can make it with great care.
 The canoe carry is three-tenths of a mile from the parking area to the lake.

+Lake Lila can be rough in windy conditions, so monitor the weather forecast before any planned outings.
 Paddlers can also explore Shingle Shanty Brook.
 It is a scenic, winding brook in boreal habitat.
 There are several beaver dams across the brook and it requires getting out and pulling your canoe or kayak over.

 Find out more

-Read our blog post The Lure of Lovely Lake Lila to learn more about camping and paddling there,
+Read our blog post The Lure of Lovely Lake Lila to learn more about camping and paddling there.